-5.11 Next Steps
+Next Steps

-The TTSP has progressed through the NVTA Committee review cycle, and achieved a recommendation for adoption by the Authority from each of the following Committees:
+The TTSP is currently progressing through the NVTA Committee review cycle, with the goal of achieving a recommendation for adoption by the Authority from each of the following Committees:

-- Transportation Technology Committee153, which is the champion of the TTSP; - Technical Advisory Committee (TAC)154; - Planning Coordination Advisory Committee (PCAC)155; - Planning and Programming Committee (PPC)156 and - Additional feedback has also been requested and received from the Regional Jurisdiction and Agency Coordination Committee (RJACC)
+- Transportation Technology Committee, which is the champion of the TTSP; - Technical Advisory Committee (TAC); - Planning Coordination Advisory Committee (PCAC); - Planning and Programming Committee (PPC) and - Additional feedback is also requested from the Regional Jurisdiction and Agency Coordination Committee (RJACC)

-This TTSP review process has been developed to align and inform Northern Virginia's long-range transportation plan, TransAction.157 To achieve this, the goal is to seek adoption of the TTSP strategies and Action Plan by the Authority in spring of 2021.
+This TTSP review process has been developed to align and inform Northern Virginia's long-range transportation plan, TransAction.
+To achieve this, the goal is to seek adoption of the TTSP by the Authority in spring of 2021.